 While very sad, it was a great story and I learned a lot about the Dust Bowl and how those people were treated after they got to California. -Louise F.

-You could feel the desperation in those that lost everything in the Dust Bowl.
+You could feel the desperation in those who lost everything in the Dust Bowl.
 I was cheering them on traveling to California but then felt their hope evaporate with those in charge of the labor camps.
-I could feel, smell, and see the story unfolding. - Deb K.
+I could feel, smell, and see the story unfolding. – Deb K.

 Notable Awards for The Four Winds: